edgebox-iot/edgeboxctl/README.md

 [![Edgebox Screen Shot][product-screenshot]](https://edgebox.co)

-Edgebox is a small box that connects alongside your home internet router.
+Edgebox is an easy to configure and use system.
 It brings powerful features that go alongside or can even completely replace various services that you already use in the day-to-day.

 ### Built With